Self-inflicted mistakes pile up as Gophers implode in first loss

 The first play set the tone for the Gophers football team Saturday.
-A handoff to Trey Potts lost five yards.
+A handoff to Trey Potts lost 5 yards.
 That was Homecoming 2022 in a snapshot.

 The Gophers went backward.